 Identifying a strong candidate for fellowships, like charity, should probably begin at home.
 The student who is working in your lab, assisting with your research, or writing an honors thesis under your supervision is usually a much better bet than the one in the course you are teaching who earned a stellar grade but with whom you have no relation to speak of outside of class.
 The rule here is simple: Given a choice between the student you know well and one you know hardly at all, always recommend the former.

 Finally—and this is why it appears last—a student’s grades should be your least concern when it comes to recommending that one of them apply for fellowships.
-It is true that many of these awards require a grade point average ranging from A- to A, but by themselves grades function mainly as a qualifier, and even if a student can boast an unblemished academic record, she won’t get very far in these competitions unless she can demonstrate the kind of intellectual or professional passion and commitment described above.
-On the other hand, if she has fashioned a goal for herself and is already working towards it, don’t hesitate to recommend her even if you’re worried that her academic record might not be impressive enough.
-The grade thresholds for fellowships are much more flexible than you may realize, and for the student who seems to you to possess the right stuff and no less than a 3.0 GPA, there will always be something at our office for which to apply and for which she’ll have a reasonable chance of winning.
+It is true that many of these awards require a grade point average ranging from A- to A, but by themselves grades function mainly as a qualifier, and even if a student can boast an unblemished academic record, they won’t get very far in these competitions unless they can demonstrate the kind of intellectual or professional passion and commitment described above.
+On the other hand, if they have fashioned a goal and are already working towards it, don’t hesitate to recommend them even if you’re worried that her academic record might not be impressive enough.
+The grade thresholds for fellowships are much more flexible than you may realize, and for the student who seems to you to possess the right stuff and no less than a 3.0 GPA, there will always be something at our office for which to apply and for which they’ll have a reasonable chance of winning.